jorge-torresgomez/BVS_data/README.md

 # BVS_data
-In this repository, it is accessible the following
+In this repository, it is accessible the following:

 1. Data provided by the [BloodVoyagerS framework](https://github.com/RegineWendt/blood-voyager-s): file `1000Bots_500s_3accuracy.csv`.
 2. The code to process the above file accessible in `code_file.mlx`.